BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 The shiny app takes all of the above, allows a user to input custom A/B test results, adds the Bayesian Probability that Test > Control, and computes the p-value using a single tailed t-test (Classical Hypothesis Test).

 1 - the Bayesian Probability is within range of the classically computed p-value, which is expected.

+Some benefits of the app:
-The benefit of the app is to visualize possible outcomes probabilistically.
+1. Visualize possible outcomes probabilistically.
+2. Not have to determine sample size ahead of time, nor wait for a test to be "statistically significant"
+3. Allow inputs of prior knowledge of the control/test distribution, which will adjust evidence needed to overturn control

 One limitation of the ggplotly package in R (interactive plot) is that it does not have the capability to visualize a secondary axis.
 A user can hover over the line values to see the Cumulative Probability.